pollyhall40/GSA-Acquisition-FAR-Buying-Guides/PARTICIPATING.md

-# How to Participate in This Project
+# Buying Guide Content

-There are two main ways you can contribute to this project on GitHub: **forking the repository** and **submitting an issue**.
-Whether you want to suggest a change or share an idea, your input is valuable!
+There are two main ways you can contribute to the content for the Buying Guides on GitHub: **submitting an issue** and **forking the repository.** Whether you want to suggest a change or share an idea, your input is valuable!

+If you are not familiar with GitHub, we suggest Option 1.

-## Option 1: Submitting an Issue
+## Option 1: Submitting an Issue (Provide general comments on the content)

 If you have a suggestion, question, or idea but don't want to modify the file yourself, submitting an issue is a great way to contribute.
 Issues help maintainers track ideas and discussions.

 ### When to Submit an Issue:
 - You have a suggestion for improving the guide that requires more context than a pull request.
-- You need clarification on something in the project.
+- You need clarification on something in the content.

 ### How to Submit an Issue:
 1. **Go to the Issues Tab**